Why Does Love Hurt When You’re in a Relationship

-To answer the question – why does love hurt – love hurts a great deal when your efforts become futile, and when the love you give is not reciprocated.
+Love hurts a great deal when your efforts become futile, and when your partner does not reciprocate the love you give.

 Not only this, you could also feel hurt in love when there is no proper emotional foundation in the relationship.
 Love hurts most when there is no respect, and when love is lost.

 Love takes efforts and needs acceptance, and the journey of love is not always a happy ride.
 When love hurts, it feels painful and you often cry.
-You are sad because you are ignored.
+You are sad because you feel your partner ignores you.